 My call to action is not to change the world.
 That is not going to happen.
 I’m a realist.
 My call to action is much smaller in scope.
 My target audience is you.

 On the disinhibition effect: Do you say or do things on Social Media that you would not do if the person were standing in front of you, in your living room?
-E.g., are you harsh or critical to people on Facebook?
-Rather than talking to them privately, do you rebuke them in the public “cyber” square?
+E.g., are you harsh or critical of people on Facebook?
+Rather than talking to them privately, do you rebuke them in public “cyber” square?

 If you want to learn more from us, you may go to our Topical Index to find all of our articles.
 They are free.
 Please spend time choosing and studying those that interest you.

 You may ask us questions on our free forums for anyone and our private forums for those who support us financially.

 If you wish to study more about this article, please explore the materials linked in this article.

 Rick launched this training network in 2008 to provide life-changing resources that equip Christians to help others.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.

 In 1990 he earned a BA in Theology, and in 1991 he received a BS in Education.
 In 1993 he was ordained into Christian ministry, and in 2000 he graduated with an MA in Counseling from The Master’s University in Santa Clarita, CA. In 2006 he was recognized as a Fellow of the Association of Certified Biblical Counselors (ACBC).